Updated December 21, 2021.

 You can see how this works out by comparing the Blackwork chart, below top, with the same stitch as a needlepoint diagram, below bottom.

-Come back tomorrow get the instructions for stitching the owl.
+Come back Friday to get the instructions for stitching the owl.